-Oversee the external audit coverage - GRBP's Independent Financial Statement Auditor (external auditor) is ultimately accountable to the ARMCO Committee, which has the sole authority to select, evaluate and, when appropriate, replace the external auditors.
-The external auditor must be an independent public accountant.
+- Oversee the external audit coverage GRBP's Independent Financial Statement Auditor (external auditor) is ultimately accountable to the ARMCO Committee, which has the sole authority to select, evaluate and, when appropriate, replace the external auditors.
+The external auditor must be an independent public accountant. - Have sole authority to approve the engagement letter and the fees to be paid to the external auditors. - Review and approve the scope of the external audit to be performed each fiscal year, including the matters required relating to the conduct of the audit, and pre-approval of all audit services.